uDALES/u-dales/docs/udales-example-simulations.md

 # Example simulations

 uDALES simulates a large variety of urban case studies.
 Here we showcase a few examples ([List of examples](#list-of-examples)) with different atmospheric stabilities and various setups (overview in [Table 1](#main-simulation-set-up-options)) to help you get started.
+The setups are in the `namoptions` file of your simulation.

 Note that we limited the simulation time to just a few minutes for demonstration, if you are looking to conduct realistic simulations, you need a much longer simulation time.